ViceBitz/RoboLimited/README.md

 ### Command-Line Interface

-The project CLI provides a unified way to run various modules and operations related to price sniping, item trading, inventory analysis, and forecasting.
+The project CLI provides a unified way to run various tools, methods, and modules related to price sniping, item trading, inventory analysis, and forecasting.
 You can execute different functions directly from the terminal.

 ### Running the CLI